10 SWAT members in South Florida resign from unit, saying they feel unsafely restrained by politics - Local News 8

 Hallandale Beach is an oceanside community of about 38,000 people roughly 20 miles north of Miami.

-Hallandale Beach City Manager Greg Chavarria confirmed the members’ resignation in a statement obtained by WSVN on Friday, saying the police chief set a meeting with the officers for Monday afternoon to “hear their concerns and collect their equipment.”
+Hallandale Beach City Manager Greg Chavarria confirmed the members’ resignation in a statement obtained by CNN, saying the police chief set a meeting with the officers for Monday afternoon to “hear their concerns and collect their equipment,” also clarifying that the officers only resigned from the SWAT unit, but have not resigned from the department.

+The officers resigned only from the SWAT unit, not from the police department, Chavarria said.

 “The City of Hallandale Beach continues to have special weapons and tactics coverage through regional mutual aid, which the City has used for SWAT operations in the past.
 While the voluntary resignation of our officers from this assignment is unfortunate, our residents should be assured it has not had any impact on our commitment to protecting their safety.
 Also, while these officers have resigned from the SWAT Team, they have not resigned from the Department,” the statement read.